CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 At the beginning of the render method, we declare a variable called `renderLogin`.
 Depending on whether the `renderLoginForm` state is equal to true or false, this variable will contain the login form or the login button.
 So if the `renderLoginForm` state is true it will set the variable to render the login form, if it's false, it will render the login button.

 We have added an `onClick` to the login button.
 If the user press it, it will switch the `renderLoginForm` state to true.
 That also means that the login form will render.
-This variable where we store all of this, need to be added to the return in the render method, we have placed it underneath the `DisplayCooperResult` component.
+This variable where we store all of this, needs to be added to the return in the render method, we have placed it underneath the `DisplayCooperResult` component.

 Run the application to make sure that this works for you.